elatov/elatov.github.io/_posts/2013-07-09-rhcsa-and-rhce-chapter-10-the-kernel.md

 >
 > Virtual files have unique qualities.
 Most of them are listed as zero bytes in size, but can still contain a large amount of information when viewed.
 In addition, most of the time and date stamps on virtual files reflect the current time and date, indicative of the fact they are constantly updated.
 >
-> Virtual files such as **/proc/interrupts**, **/proc/meminfo**, **/proc/mounts**, and **/proc/partitions** provide an up-to-the-moment glimpse of the system&#8217;s hardware.
+> Virtual files such as **/proc/interrupts**, **/proc/meminfo**, **/proc/mounts**, and **/proc/partitions** provide an up-to-the-moment glimpse of the system's hardware.
 Others, like the **/proc/filesystems** file and the **/proc/sys/** directory provide system configuration information and interfaces.
 >
 > For organizational purposes, files containing information on a similar topic are grouped into virtual directories and sub-directories.
 Process directories contain information about each running process on the system.
 >
 > **E.1.1.
 Viewing Virtual Files**
 > Most files within **/proc/** files operate similarly to text files, storing useful system and hardware data in human-readable text format.
 As such, you can use cat, more, or less to view them.
-For example, to display information about the system&#8217;s CPU, run **cat /proc/cpuinfo**.
+For example, to display information about the system's CPU, run **cat /proc/cpuinfo**.
 This will return output similar to the following:
 >
 >     processor : 0
 >     vendor_id : AuthenticAMD